apache/doris/docs/en/sql-reference/sql-statements/Data Definition/CREATE TABLE.md

         storage_cooldown_time:  If storage_medium is SSD, data will be automatically moved to HDD   when timeout.
                                 Default is 30 days.
                                 Format: "yyyy-MM-dd HH:mm:ss"
+        storage_cold_medium:    Used to specify the cold data storage medium for this partition, currently supports HDD and S3.
+Default is HDD. remote_storage_resource:The remote storage resource name, which needs to be used in conjunction with the storage_cold_medium parameter.
         replication_num:        Replication number of a partition.
 Default is 3.
         replication_allocation:     Specify the distribution of replicas according to the resource tag.